 Ticket Price: 15.000 IDR

-One of the best waterfalls in the immediate vicinity of Ubud is the Kanto Lampo waterfall.
+One of the best waterfalls in Bali is the Kanto Lampo waterfall.
 Heading to the waterfall at the start of the day is your best bet to avoid many of the crowds that are sure to come in later on.

 Here you will find a scalable rock face with the water coming down from above.
 Be careful as you do climb since it is obviously pretty wet up there.